 Edward Jezierski(left) and Per Vonge Nielsen(right).

 You Might Also Like

-Greatness Distilled (Best Lessons from People)
+The Greatness Distilled Series: The Best Lessons from People

 The Best Lessons I Learned from John DeVadoss

 The Best Lessons I Learned from Mike Kropp